 Other options for making money online

 One thing to note with these sites, they're very competitive.
 Be prepared for plenty of rejections.
 Don't take any of it personally and just keep firing out the applications and pitches.
-The more you do, the better you'll get at them.
+The more you do, the better you'll get.
 If you're lucky, you'll land a position after only a few applications.
 If not, don't get disheartened.

 Words of wisdom

-While you may enjoy the solitude of solo travel, having the opportunity to brainstorm with or pick the brain of someone who's been there and done it... it's priceless.
-Maybe you're struggling with something and they can help.
+While you may enjoy the solitude of solo travel, having the opportunity to brainstorm with other experienced nomads... it's priceless.
+Maybe you're struggling and they can help.
 Maybe they're struggling and you can help them.

 The nomad community that I've encountered has always been warm, welcoming and willing to help.
 True, everyone is trying to make money for themselves, but with over 4 billion internet users worldwide there's room for everyone.

 As well as the physical communities, it's also worth joining several online nomad communities.
 The life of a digital nomad can, at times, be lonely, frustrating and miserable.
-If you have a bad run of luck, your income drops unexpectedly or something else unexpected happens it’s good to reach out to people who feel your pain.
+If you have a bad run of luck, your income drops or something else unexpected happens, it’s good to reach out.

 Perhaps the final thing to keep in mind is why you are doing it.
 Yes, it's hard work.
 Yes, it's stressful and unpredictable.
 But you're choosing this path because you want freedom, independence and to be the master of your own destiny.
 Don't trade one stressful cage for another.

 Take your time.
 You're in this for the long game, so choose a destination and stay there for a month or three.
 Take the time to learn the local routine, language and customs.
 Enjoy the moment before you move on to the next.
 Not many people are brave enough to walk the path you've chosen, so savor every second of it.